Making Tax Digital

 HMRC has laid out four key 'foundations' to the Making Tax Digital project.

-HMRC wants to get rid of any unnecessary processes when it's collecting tax information from its sources.
+HMRC wants to get rid of any unnecessary processes when collecting tax information from its sources.
 Taxpayers would no longer have to provide information which HMRC can obtain from employers, banks, building societies, other Government departments and so on.
 By doing this, processes should speed up and become more efficient.

 Tax In One Place